ed22699/Obsidian/Books/Connecting your game to the internet.md

 ## Downloading weather data from an internet service
 - code will be structured around a [[Managers]] script, [[WeatherManager]] will be initialised from here and be in charge or retrieving and storing weather data.
 For this it will need to be able to communicate with the internet using the [[NetworkService]] script.
 	- will need [[ManagerStatus]] and [[IGameManager]] altered slightly [[IGameManager (Internet)]], [[Managers]] will also be altered to [[Managers(Weather)]]
+### Requesting HTTP data using coroutines
+- the primary class for this is `UnityWebRequest` which communicates with the internet.
+Instantiating a request object using a URL will send a request to that URL
+- co-routines are important here
+	- first send a request, then you continue with the rest of the program, after some time you receive a response
+- This will be written in [[NetworkService]]
+#### Writing coroutine methods that cascade through each other
+- `GetWeatherXML()` is the coroutine method that outside code can use to tell `Network-Service` to make an HTTP request
+	- yielding can cascade through multiple methods.
+If the initial coroutine method itself calls another method, and that other method yields part of the way through, then the coroutine will pause inside that second method and resume there.
+Thus the yield statement in `CallAPI()` pauses the coroutine that was started in `GetWeatherXML()`
+#### How the callback works
+- `Action` type is a delegate.
+Delegates are references to some other method/function.
+They allow you to store the function (or rather the pointer to that function) in a variable and to pass the function as a parameter to another function

+- You can update [[WeatherManager]] to use the [[NetworkService]]
+## Parsing XML
+- use [[Messenger]] and create a script called [[GameEvent (weather)]]
+- once in place, adjust [[WeatherManager]]